 When booking an appointment, please tell the operator you are a Law Society NT member.

 This service is completely confidential.
-The Society will only receives statistical information on the numbers accessing the service.
+The Society will only receive statistical information on the numbers accessing the service.

 MINDS COUNT FOUNDATION